 What is networking?

 Networking, to say it simply, is meeting and forming contacts with other people in your field of business.
-More specifically, it is used to form business relationships and to identify, create, or even go through with business opportunities.
+More specifically, it is used to form business relationships and to identify, create, or even go through with business opportunities such as expanding to international markets.

 Building your social capital